 What’s it like living in a place where 25 to 300 people a year get eaten by tigers?
 What’s it like living in a world where including a shaman in a work party is simply practical?

-I’m looking for local stories about big cats that connect to broader issues: the mountain lion in L.A.’s Griffith Park; the panthers in Mumbai, feeding on pets and garbage; Java’s last tiger, padding through a Jakarta elementary school; Ohio state troopers shooting and killing 18 tigers and the rest of Vietnam vet Terry Thompson’s collection of exotic animals.
+When we’re making these shows, I’m always looking for local stories that can connect to broader issues.
+So, for TIGER I was considering stories about big cats here in the States or in situations that are immediately relatable: the mountain lion in L.A.’s Griffith Park; the panthers in Mumbai, feeding on pets and garbage; Java’s last tiger, padding through a Jakarta elementary school; Ohio state troopers shooting and killing 18 tigers and the rest of Vietnam vet Terry Thompson’s collection of exotic animals.
 Before releasing the menagerie, Thompson had covered himself in chicken parts – hoping, perhaps, to be devoured by his tigers.
 Thompson shot himself.
 The tigers ran for the hills.
 They didn’t run far.

-If you are interested in hosting a TIGER show (even if you don’t live near the Mississippi … the watershed is so very very big) please contact me:
+If you are interested in hosting a TIGER or other Bestiary show please contact me:

 deke (at) unreliablebestiary (dot) org

-some events are ticketed, most events $0 and first-come, first-served
+some events were ticketed, most events were $0 and first-come, first-served

 — House Shows (Urbana & Champaign IL): Sept 18 – Sept 28